 TerronGrahamPro@Gmail.com

 Microsoft has a strong methodological process involving internal surveys used to test products and methods.
 My role was to support the Hybrid workstream which focused on improving employees' experience in a new working environment.
-The results of this workstream frequently fed into publicly available output, like shown on the right, as well as internal reporting to the units that manage portions of the experience.
+The results of this workstream frequently fed into publicly available output, as well as internal reporting to the units that manage portions of the experience.
 Our group was gaining great data on an important topic but was constantly coming up against the same problem; utilizing it effectively.
 With 2000+ responses each month, the amount and variety of data meant that just processing open-ended responses and updating newsletters took up most of my time.
 If we were going to utilize this wealth of data effectively, we required a new approach.

-Another important modification was the shift from open-ended questions to closed-ended ones, designed to be more easily actionable.
-While open-ended questions provide valuable insights, they can be time-consuming to analyze and can result in a loss of structured data.
-By providing respondents with a set of predefined options in closed-ended questions, we ensured that we captured specific, quantifiable responses.
 However, we also recognized the importance of not losing valuable information that may be emergent.
 To address this concern, we included an "Other" option in each closed-ended question, allowing respondents to provide additional context or input when necessary.
 This approach struck a balance between structured data collection and the flexibility to capture unexpected insights.
 With these changes, I not only streamlined the survey process but also improved our ability to extract actionable insights from the data.

-During my tenure at JP Morgan Chase, I supported a series of initiatives aimed at enhancing the digital user experience and boosting digital account acquisition through owned advertisements and links.
-I was responsible for supporting acquisition research across both public and private digital portals, with a focus on data-driven decision-making.
 Through rigorous A/B testing, we meticulously fine-tuned our strategies to ensure not only that more people were arriving to acquisition funnels but also that those that did arrive intended to open an account.
 This was atypical because the majority of the analysis on acquisition was not accounting for the full journey.
 Teams either considered conversion from owned media to the application or the start of the application to the end, which caused issues like many people clicking vague links to explore but not converting or offering products to customers we should know don't have the financial history to qualify for them.

 One of the key achievements during this period was the successful implementation of personalized product recommendations for customers based on their existing holdings.
 By tailoring product offerings to individual customer profiles, we not only improved user satisfaction but also significantly increased digital account acquisition.
-Additionally, we revamped enrollment flows for various products to make them more user-friendly and intuitive, thereby removing barriers to entry and encouraging more customers to engage with our products.
-Other more incremental changes were made on a continuous basis.
-Each of these changes was tested to ensure improvements were marginal and sustained.

 As a result of these strategic changes, we witnessed a 7% increase in total account volume year over year, primarily driven by an increase in deposit accounts, translating to approximately $20 million in revenue each month.